• Skip to main content

 A baking dish full of chicken tortillas and topped with shredded cheese.

 1. Bake uncovered for 20-25 minutes, or until the cheese is melted and the sauce is bubbly.
-Let sit for a few minutes and serve immediately with your favorite toppings.
+Let it sit for a few minutes and serve immediately with your favorite toppings.

 A casserole dish full of baked chicken enchiladas.